MariocarrilloGH/TFM/README.md

-First known implementation of the fast polynomial evaluation with preprocessing algorithm by Kedlaya and Umans for the case where R = Z_p
+First known implementation of the fast polynomial evaluation with preprocessing algorithm by Kedlaya and Umans for the case where R = Z_q